sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 **Step 7**: Open the Configuration Manager (from the pull-down arrow next to Release in the graphic above) and make sure you 1) set the Active solution platform = x64 and 2) you are only building the solution for the managed code, not the native code.
 In the example below, there is only a checked checkbox for ArcGISDesktop.Layouts.

-Rule ‚Äì you will make changes to the solution, but never check it into StarTeam, only check in .cs files.
+Rule ñ you will make changes to the solution, but never check it into StarTeam, only check in .cs files.

 **Step 8**: __KNOW WHAT *.CS FILES TO EDIT!__  Talk to your developer.
 For the Layout team, these files are located under API\Models:

-**Step 9**: Edit your ‚Äú\\\‚Äù documentation.  __Suggested workflow__ - the Layout team API developer, stubs out the Triple Slash comments in all the appropriate places.
+**Step 9**: Edit your ì\\\î documentation.  __Suggested workflow__ - the Layout team API developer, stubs out the Triple Slash comments in all the appropriate places.
 This process makes it much easier for the PE to know exactly where they need to insert their documentation.

 **Step 10**: Correct typos and spelling using the Visual Studio spell checker extension.

-**Step 11**: Optionally, use the ‚ÄúEdit Documentation‚Äù Document!
+**Step 11**: Optionally, use the ìEdit Documentationî Document!
 X Visual Studio extension to preview how your documentation will look on the output.

 **Step 12**: Save your solution.